Gunpowder empires: Ottoman Empire

-The matchlock arquebus began to be used by the Janissary corps by the 1440s.
+The matchlock arquebus began to be used by the janissary corps by the 1440s.
 The musket later appeared in the Ottoman Empire by 1465.
 Damascus steel was later used in the production of firearms such as the musket from the 16th century.
-At the Battle of Mohács in 1526, the Janissaries equipped with 2000 tüfenks (usually translated as musket) "formed nine consecutive rows and they fired their weapons row by row," in a "kneeling or standing position without the need for additional support or rest."
+At the Battle of Mohács in 1526, the janissaries equipped with 2000 tüfenks (usually translated as musket) "formed nine consecutive rows and they fired their weapons row by row," in a "kneeling or standing position without the need for additional support or rest."
 The Chinese later adopted the Ottoman kneeling position for firing.
 In 1598, Chinese writer Zhao Shizhen described Turkish muskets as being superior to European muskets.
 The Ming-era Chinese work the Wubei Zhi or "Treatise on Armament Technology or Records of Armaments and Military Provisions" of 1621 later described Turkish muskets that used a rack and pinion mechanism, which was not known to have been used in any European or Chinese firearms at the time.

 The Dardanelles Gun (شاهی) was designed and cast in bronze in 1464 by Munir Ali.
 The Dardanelles Gun was still present for duty more than 340 years later in 1807, when a Royal Navy force appeared and commenced the Dardanelles operation.
 Turkish forces loaded the ancient relics with propellant and projectiles and fired them at the British ships.
 The British squadron suffered 28 casualties from this bombardment.

-Persian Musketeer in time of Abbas I by Habib-Allah Mashadi after Falsafi (Berlin Museum of Islamic Art).

 At Chaldiran, the Ottomans met the Safavids in battle for the first time.
-Sultan Selim I moved east with his field artillery in 1514 to confront what he perceived as a Twelver Shi'a threat instigated by Shah Ismail in favor of Selim's rivals.
+Sultan Selim I moved east with his field artillery in 1514 to confront what he perceived as a Twelver Shi'a threat instigated by Shah Ismail I in favor of Selim's rivals.
 Ismail staked his reputation as a divinely-favored ruler on an open cavalry charge against a fixed Ottoman position.
-The Ottomans deployed their cannons between the carts that carried them, which also provided cover for the armed Janissaries.
+The Ottomans deployed their cannons between the carts that carried them, which also provided cover for the armed janissaries.
 The result of the charge was devastating losses to the Safavid cavalry.
 The defeat was so thorough that the Ottoman forces were able to move on and briefly occupy the Safavid capital, Tabriz.
 Only the limited campaign radius of the Ottoman army prevented it from holding the city and ending the Safavid rule.